 There has been much in the press in recent years about market research losing its place in the boardroom.
 Most notably from Unilever who say that senior managers were unwilling to invest time attending a research debrief.
-According to a survey by ESOMAR most CEOs consider market research less useful than finance, marketing, information services and human resources (1).
-Furthermore, a BCG survey suggests that market research users appear in denial about their lack of relevance (2).
+Most CEOs also consider market research less useful than finance, marketing, information services and human resources (1).
+In addition, market research users appear in denial about their lack of relevance (2).
 Criticism is also made by major researcher suppliers (3)!

 Some suggest researchers lack the ability to integrate information, fail to connect research results with business outcomes and are unable to turn complex data into clear narratives (3).
 Problems result from many causes.
 Less than robust data collection, market research analysis and strategic interpretation.
-This traces to research methods, analytical skills and the people involved.
-Concise presentations and explanations are important but not if they result in more questions than answers.
+This is to share insights and ideas to restore the importance of research in the Boardroom.

 Current market research methods